 - A review of the applicant’s transcripts from all colleges and universities attended, with a minimum of 3.0 cumulative GPA;

 - Analytical ability as demonstrated in the Application Essay;

 - Quality of professional recommendations, including one speaking to your work with young people;

-- Faculty/staff assessment of an on-campus admission interview.
+- Faculty/staff assessment of an admission interview;

-Areas of endorsement
+Areas of Endorsement